cksystemsteaching/selfie/README.md

 Let us take a step back and reflect on what we have here.
 The *state* of a processor are the bits stored in its registers and program counter.
 How many do we have in a RISC-U processor?
 Easy.
 32\*64+1\*64=2112 bits.
 The *state space* of the processor is therefore 2^2112^ different states.
 How many is that?
 Well, there are around 2^267^ particles in the known universe.
 In other words, our little RISC-U processor, which, in a similar flavor, likely powers your smartphone, can already be in a lot more states than that.
 And we are not even counting memory.
 So, all a RISC-U processor does is exploring its state space from one state to another by executing one instruction after another where each instruction makes the processor flip up to 128 bits in what is called a *state transition*.
 The number of bits involved in a state transition might be different for other types of processors but the principle is always the same.
 From the perspective of a processor, *computation* is a (possibly unbounded) sequence of state transitions where each transition is triggered by the execution of one machine instruction which usually affects a very small number of bits.
 Turns out your smartphone is not so smart after all.
 But the people who program it probably are.

+> Single-core, dual-core, multi-core

-Before we move on to explaining memory, we should briefly mention what a *multicore* machine is, which is probably something you have heard of and is in your pocket right now.
-Our RISC-U processor is a single core machine.
-However, making it, say, a dual core machine is simple.
+Before we move on to explaining memory, we should briefly mention what a *multi-core* machine is, which is probably something you have heard of and is in your pocket right now.
+Our RISC-U processor represents a *single-core* machine.
+However, turning it into, say, a *dual-core* machine is simple.
 Just duplicate registers and program counter but not memory.
 In other words, each core has its own registers and program counter but shares memory with all other cores.
 Why is this cool?
-Because a multicore machine can execute the same or different code as many times in parallel as there are cores, at least in principle.
+Because a multi-core machine can execute the same or different code as many times in parallel as there are cores, at least in principle.
 Remember the von Neumann bottleneck?
 Since memory and in particular the memory bus is shared among all cores, the bottleneck becomes even more of an issue and may slow down all cores.
 Modern machines address the issue in fascinating and sophisticated ways but the fundamental problem is here to stay.

 ### Memory